Japan–Peru relations

-Japan–Peru relations are the current and historical relations between Japan and Peru.
-Both nations are members of the Asia-Pacific Economic Cooperation, Comprehensive and Progressive Agreement for Trans-Pacific Partnership and the Forum of East Asia–Latin America Cooperation.
+Japan–Peru relations are the historical and bilateral ties between Japan and the Republic of Peru.
+Both countries are members of the Asia-Pacific Economic Cooperation, Comprehensive and Progressive Agreement for Trans-Pacific Partnership, the Forum of East Asia–Latin America Cooperation, the World Trade Organitation and the United Nations.

 History

 Early relations

 Early knowledge of Japan and Peru would have been through Spanish merchants who traded via the Manila Galleon from Acapulco, Mexico and Manila, Philippines as well as through Spanish missionaries.
 In Manila, the Spanish traded with Japanese merchants and brought their products to Spanish America (as Peru was part of the Spanish Empire at the time).
 In 1821, Peru declared its independence from Spain and in October 1868, Japan entered the Meiji period and began fostering diplomatic relations with several nations, after decades of isolation.

 Prior to establishing formal diplomatic relations; in June 1872, Japan and Peru had a diplomatic incident when a Peruvian ship called the María Luz set sail from Macau to Callao carrying 232 Chinese indentured labourers for Peruvian plantations.
 On the way to Peru, the ship encountered a severe storm which caused some damage to the ship and called on the Japanese port of Yokohama for repairs.
 At port, one Chinese laborer managed to escape and jumped to shore.
 Once on shore, the laborer complained about severe mistreatment and asked for protection and the rescue of his fellow laborers on board.
 After a second laborer escaped from the ship, Japanese authorities boarded the ship and discovered that the Chinese nationals were being confined against their will under inhumane conditions.
 Many had been kidnapped, and most had no idea of the location of their final destination.
 The Japanese courts charged the captain, Ricardo Herrera, of the María Luz with wrongdoing and in violation of international law and set free the Chinese nationals.
 A year later, in 1873, Japan and Peru formally established diplomatic relations by signing a Treaty of Friendship and Navigation.

 In 1899, 790 Japanese migrants, aboard the Sakuramaru arrived to Peru.
 Most of the migrants came to the country to work on the various plantations.
 By 1936, 23,000 Japanese migrants immigrated to Peru.
 During World War II, Peruvians sacked, looted, and burned more than 600 Japanese homes and businesses in Lima, killing 10 Japanese and injuring dozens.
 In January 1942, Peru broke diplomatic relations with Japan over the Attack on Pearl Harbor.
 Soon afterwards, Peru deported over 1,700 Japanese Peruvians to the United States where they were placed in internment camps after growing pressure from the U.S. to secure Latin America from "dangerous enemy aliens."
 After the war, Peru re-established diplomatic relations with Japan and in 1959, Japanese Prime Minister Nobusuke Kishi paid an official visit to Peru.
 In 1961, Peruvian President Manuel Prado Ugarteche became the first Peruvian and Latin-American head of state to visit Japan.